TACC-Cloud/summer-institute-2020-tapis/block1/tapis-cli.md

 ```
 After answering the yes or no questions, you should see `Enter a tenant name`.
 For those who may not know, a tenant is...
 TODO: What is a tenant?

-Hit the enter key to select the default `tacc.prod` tenant, which is the tenant we'll be using for the remainder of the day.
+We will be using the `portals` tenant, so type that as the tenant name and press enter.

 ```
 +---------------+--------------------------------------+----------------------------------------+